24Zack/Fixing-Messed-up-Data-for-Tensile-test-from-the-Bluehill-universal-software-/README.md

 ```

-# Use of this project
+# Use of this code

 When using the software Bluehill Universal to perform a tensile test in polymers, I had some problems when recording some data because of the systematic error that was made by the machine.
 The error looked like: